circonus-labs/libmtev/docs-md/config/listeners.md

 systems in libmtev will recusively merge from ancestors down to the a specimen node and use that result.
 Here `type` is simply an attribute, so merging is just replacing.
 This node also has an `sslconfig`, but it doesn't use it, so we'll ignore that for now.
+The `require_env` attribute requires the `MTEV_CONTROL` environment variable to be set for this listener to be active; if unspecified, it is active.

 The next two listener stanzas are for port 80 and 443.
 They are in a `web` node that has both `type` and `address` attributes set (those are inherited by the listeners).
 The